A cross-platform C++20 library providing extensible C++ type serialization on top of nfx-json

 # --- JSON serialization support ---

-option(NFX_SERIALIZATION_WITH_JSON "Enable JSON serialization support" ON )
+option(NFX_SERIALIZATION_WITH_JSON "Enable JSON serialization support" OFF)

-# --- Library build types ---
+# --- Performance optimizations ---

 # --- Build components ---